Advocacy in Action

 2018 Provincial Budget Consultations

-Below are the BCLTA Advocacy Priorities, which have been developed with our association partner the Association of BC Public Library Directors, and are critical for the advancement of equitable and accessible public library services across the province.
-We will soon post letter templates.
+Below are the BCLTA key advocacy messages that we encourage our members and community supporters to use when calling for the advancement of equitable and accessible public library services across the province.

 1. Provincial Funding

 Provincial funding that, at a minimum, includes annual increases to account for inflation.
 While libraries appreciate the stability of grant funding that government has provided since 2010 (approximately $14 million per year), the lack of regular increases means that each year libraries receive less and less support, due to inflationary pressures.
 After many years of this, libraries are falling behind in their ability to meet growing needs.
 As well, we advocate for the reinstatement of the Budget Line Item for B.C. public libraries.

 2. Public Library Services in First Nation Communities

 The establishment of provincial resources and funding to support and work with First Nation communities on defining, developing, and delivering public library services in First Nation communities, by First Nation communities, is required.
 Many of these communities have few to no library services, and this gap inhibits certain opportunities for learning, discovery and creativity that are available to other British Columbians.

 Government commitment to connectivity is needed.
 Connectivity is critical in the digital age, yet adequate broadband is always in short supply and/or cost-prohibitive, particularly in rural or remote locations.
 Most libraries are faced with both rising costs and rising demand.

 Provincial funding and resources for trustee orientation and board learning and development is in alignment with the Ministry’s responsibility for the successful oversight of the legislative and governance framework for public libraries and the upholding of the Library Act.
 Strong effective public library boards are critically important for strong effective public libraries.

 Advocacy Toolkit is available for download here.